Sphynx Cat Care & Health

 BARF Food Diet:

-Cats fed on BARF must not be given kibble or wet foods as a supplement.
-The gut enzymes used to digest raw foods are very different to those needed for commercially prepared processed foods (such as kibble and pouches/cans) and will cause your cat to suffer from severe digestive illness.
+Cats fed on BARF must not be given commercial kibble or wet foods as a supplement.
+The gut enzymes used to digest raw foods are very different to those needed for commercially prepared processed foods (such as kibble and pouches/cans) & will cause your cat to suffer from severe digestive illness.

 How to feed: